C-N-G/swtc/README.md

 ## Copyright

 This software, Secrets Within the Compound, is licensed under AGPLv3.
 Copyright (C) 2023-2024 Cormac Gudge & Isaac Poulton.
-All artistic media, including but not limited to writing, concepts, rules, and documentation, provided by Isaac Poulton, is licensed under the CC BY-NC-SA 4.0 license.
+All artistic media, including but not limited to writing, concepts, rules, and documentation, provided by Isaac Poulton, is licensed under CC BY-NC-SA 4.0.
 Copyright (C) 2023-2024 Isaac Poulton.